 Although I like traveling with friends and loved ones, I’ve always found solo traveling to be equally fun.
-My work allows a lot of free time off, and many times my friends and family aren’t able to match up vacation schedules with me.
-Also, when I’m by myself, I have the option of doing whatever I want from vegging out at the hotel to eating whatever and whenever I want… this is doubly important as I tend to be somewhat of an adventurous eater, whereas past girlfriends and traveling partners have usually erred on the side of extreme culinary caution.
-Still, sometimes it gets lonely on the road, and I’ve found some interesting places to meet people while on my travels:
+My work allows a lot of free time, and many times my friends and family aren’t able to match up vacation schedules with me.
+Also, when I’m by myself, I have the option of doing whatever I want – from vegging out at the hotel to eating whatever and whenever I want… This is doubly important, as I tend to be somewhat of an adventurous eater, whereas past girlfriends and traveling partners have usually erred on the side of extreme culinary caution.
+Still, sometimes it gets lonely on the road, and I’ve found some interesting places to meet people while on my travels.

-– Couchsurfing.org: Being somewhat of a hotel-snob, you would think that a site dedicated to sleeping at stranger's homes would the last place I would recommend.
-You’re right: I’ve never slept at a member’s place or hosted anyone at my own.
-However, I’ve found that the forums on this site are invaluable in finding like-minded travelers who are open to meeting people with similar interests.
-Members tend to put up a lot of meet-and-greet events on the forum as well all over the world.
-I started on this site since 2007, and I still keep in touch with quite a few of them around the world.
+Couchsurfing: Being somewhat of a hotel snob, you would think that a site dedicated to sleeping in strangers’ homes would the last place I would recommend.
+You’re right – I’ve never slept at a member’s place or hosted anyone at my own.
+However, I’ve found that the forums on this site are invaluable for finding like-minded travelers who are open to meeting people with similar interests.
+Members tend to put up a lot of meet-and-greet events on the forum as well, all over the world.
+I started on this site in 2007, and I still keep in touch with quite a few members around the world.

 Of course, there are lots of other tips out there on how to meet people as a solo traveler.
 These suggestions range anywhere from ‘smile a lot to ‘stay at hostels, but I’ve consistently found fun times and a surprising number of lasting friendships using these two tips.
 Good luck!

 About the author: Torsten is a serial entrepreneur who started almost a dozen ventures on four continents.
 Torsten's love for travel has brought him to 130+ countries and travel with most of the world's airlines.
 You can reach Torsten at [email protected]